lizhanmit/learning-notes/spark-note/spark-note.md

 - Direct approach of Spark Streaming and Kafka integration: introduced in Spark 1.3.
 - `SparkSession` interface: introduced in Spark 2.0.
 - Dataset: introduced in Spark 1.6.
   - After Spark 2.0, RDDs are replaced by Dataset, which is strongly-typed like an RDD.
 The RDD interface is still supported.
+- Continuous Processing: introduced in Spark 2.3.
+- Watermarking: introduced in Spark 2.1.
+Allows the user to specify the threshold of late data, and allows the engine to accordingly clean up old state.

 ---